On Hop-Constrained Steiner Trees in Tree-Like Metrics: Introduction

-\textit{Previous work.} Hop-constrained problems have been studied since the 1980s.
-Various well-studied problems are in fact special cases of the \kST problem, most notably, the \kMST problem, where $\Term = V$, the Minimum Steiner Tree problem, where $k\ge n$, and the Uncapacitated Facility Location (\UFL) problem, where $k=2$.
-Hardness and inapproximability results are therefore valid for \kST as well.
-In particular, \kST is \NP-hard~\cite{AlthausFHKRS05}, even for graph metrics, while the Minimum Steiner Tree problem is polynomial-time solvable on graphs of bounded treewidth~\cite{chimani2012improved}.
-When considering metrics more general than those of bounded treewidth, several hardness results are known.
-Bern and Plassmann~\cite{Bern1989} show that the Steiner tree problem on a metric induced by a complete graph with edge weights $1$ or $2$ is MaxSNP-hard.
+Hop-constrained problems have been studied since the 1980s.
+Various well-studied problems are in fact special cases of the \kST problem, most notably, the \kMST problem, where $\Term = V$, the Minimum Steiner Tree problem, where $k\ge n-1$, and the Uncapacitated Facility Location problem, where $k=2$.
+Hardness and inapproximability results {for any of these problems} are therefore valid for \kST as well.
+In particular, \kST is \NP-hard~\cite{AlthausFHKRS05}, even for graph metrics, while the Minimum Steiner Tree problem is polynomial-time solvable on graphs {with} bounded treewidth~\cite{chimani2012improved}. {It shall be mentioned that the Minimum Steiner Tree problem in arbitrary metrics can be solved by the classical dynamic programming-based Dreyfus-Wagner algorithm~\cite{DreyfusW71} with running time $O(3^{t} \cdot n)$, where $t=|\Term|$; via fast subset convolution the running time can be improved to $O(2^t \cdot n)$ \cite{BjorklundHKK07}.}

+{When considering {\kST in} general metric spaces as well as non-metric distance functions, several hardness results are known.} Bern and Plassmann~\cite{Bern1989} show that the Steiner tree problem on a metric induced by a complete graph with edge weights $1$ or $2$ is MaxSNP-hard.
 The same is shown for metric 2-hop MST by Alfandari and Paschos~\cite{Alfandari1999}.
-Thus, these problems do not admit a PTAS, unless $\Pol=\NP$.
-Manyem and Stallmann~\cite{manyem1996} show that \kST on a graph with unit-weight edges and $2$-hop MST cannot admit a constant approximation algorithm.
-They also show that $k$-hop MST on a graph with edge weights $1$ or $2$ cannot admit a PTAS.
-For general non-metric graphs, Alfandari and Paschos~\cite{Alfandari1999} prove that even for 2-hop MST no $(1-\varepsilon)\log(n)$-approximation can exist unless $\NP \subseteq \text{DTIME}[n^{O(\log\log n)}]$.
+Thus, these problems do not admit a PTAS, unless $\Pol=\NP$~\cite{AroraLMSS1998}. {For general non-metric distance functions {defined} by a graph,} Manyem and Stallmann~\cite{Manyem1996} show that \kST on a graph with unit-weight edges and $2$-hop MST cannot admit a constant-factor approximation algorithm.
+They also show that $k$-hop MST on a graph with edge weights $1$ or $2$ cannot admit a PTAS. {When weights on the graph edges are unconstrained,} Alfandari and Paschos~\cite{Alfandari1999} prove that even for 2-hop MST no~$(1-\varepsilon)\log(n)$-approximation can exist unless $\NP \subseteq \text{DTIME}[n^{O(\log\log n)}]$.